 The Sandhills Natural History Society meets the fourth Monday of each month at Weymouth Woods Auditorium.
 The society sponsors a wide variety of field trips focusing on birds, butterflies, wildflowers and other aspects of Sandhills nature.
 Call 692-2167 or visit www.sandhillsnature.org.

-The Pinecrest High School Class of '78 will hold a 30-year reunion Friday and Saturday, Oct.
+The Pinecrest High Class of '78 will hold a 30-year reunion Friday and Saturday, Oct.
 17-18 at the school.
 Cost is $55 per person, to be paid by Oct.
-10 to PHS Class of '78 Reunion, Catherine Ross, P.O.
-Box 1155, Pinehurst, NC 28370.
+10 to PHS Class of '78 Reunion, Catherine Ross, PO Box 1155, Pinehurst, NC 28370.
 No payments can be accepted at the door.
 Dinner and dancing will be held Saturday, Oct.
 18, at the Carolina Hotel.
-For more information or those having contact information for graduates of that year, call 281-4164, or e-mail pine firstname.lastname@example.org.
-Those interested may also visit www .myspace.com/pinecresthigh78.
+For more info or those having contact info for graduates of that year, call (910) 281-4164, or e-mail firstname.lastname@example.org.
+Those interested may also visit www.myspace.com/pinecresthigh78.

 The Pinecrest High School Class of 1983 will hold its 25-year reunion Friday and Saturday, Oct.
 17-18.
 Members should meet Friday, Oct.
 17, at the football stadium for the homecoming game.
 At 6 p.m.
 Saturday, Oct.
 18, members will meet at Table on the Green, Southern Pines, for dinner, dancing and karaoke.
 Cost is $35 per person.
 Deadline to register is Monday, Sept.
-15. For more information, visit www.classmates.com.
-For registration information, call Kitty Hopkins Watkins at 315-2171.
+15. For more info, visit www.classmates.com.
+For registration info, call Kitty Hopkins Watkins at (910) 315-2171.

 The Union Pines Class of 1968 is planning its 40th class reunion, to be held in September.
-If you or someone you know belongs to that graduating class, call Jerry Oldham at (919) 774-4149.
+If you or someone you know was a part of that graduating class, call Jerry Oldham at (919) 774-4149.

 A member of the Pinecrest High School Class of 1999 seeks others interested in helping organize a 10-year reunion.
 Contact Quannah Jackson-Brown at qajackson@hotmail. com or (336) 816-8814.